distribworks/dkron/docs/EMAIL_TESTING.md

 ## What is Mailpit?

 [Mailpit](https://github.com/axllent/mailpit) is a modern email testing tool for developers.
-It's an actively maintained, feature-rich alternative to MailHog that runs a fake SMTP server to capture outgoing emails instead of sending them to real recipients.
+It runs a fake SMTP server to capture outgoing emails instead of sending them to real recipients.
 This allows you to:

 - Test email functionality without sending real emails
 - Inspect email content, headers, and formatting via a web UI